qpmjcv/SmokeGames/README.md

 # SmokeGames
-Estudy project about api behabior
+Estudy project about CRUD and api behabior